MezMerrit/AU-School-Handwriting-Fonts/QLD-School-Fonts/readme.md

 This font includes both:

-- Queensland Beginners Alphabet - a simple sloped print for early primary school
+- QBeginners Alphabet - a simple sloped print for early primary school
-- Queensland Beginners Cursive - transitional joining letter alternates (pre-cursive stage)
+- QBeginners Precursive - transitional joining letter alternates (pre-cursive stage)

-Students in Queensland learn QBeginners from years 1 to 3 and QCursive from year 4.
+Students in Queensland learn QBeginners from years 1 to 3 and QBeginners Precursive from year 4.

 - - - -